Second Battle of Saorgio: Battle

 At the start of 1794, the Piedmontese occupied a formidable defensive position that ran from Roquebillière on the west through the Col de Raus, L'Aution Peak, and Colle Basse to Saorge.
-From Saorge, the line ran northeast to Cima di Marte, Col Argente, and Monte Saccarello.
+From Saorge, the line ran northeast to Cima di Marte, Col Ardente, and Monte Saccarello.
 The line was so strong that an outflanking move to the east seemed the obvious move.
 Sardinian General Dellera feared that the French might seize the Colle di Nava northwest of Oneglia.
 He wanted to occupy Briga Alta northeast of Saorgio but De Vins refused to authorize it.
 However, Dellera convinced the army commander to move an Austrian force from the Po River valley to Dego.
 In addition, De Vins ordered 4,000 Sardinian troops to protect the area around Oneglia.

-French General Pierre Jadart Dumerbion commanded the Army of Italy.
+French General of Division Pierre Jadart Dumerbion commanded the Army of Italy.
 Competent but old, he had seen too many generals sent to the guillotine for failing or for having the wrong political views.
 Two of his predecessors suffered this fate, Brunet on 15 November 1793 and Biron on 31 December 1793.
 In order to stay out of trouble, Dumerbion determined to consult the all-powerful Representatives on mission before acting.
-At this time, the representatives were Augustin Robespierre and Antoine Christophe Saliceti and both were influenced by freshly-promoted General of Brigade Napoleon Bonaparte, the army's new artillery chief.
+At this time, the representatives were Augustin Robespierre and Antoine Christophe Saliceti and both were influenced by freshly promoted General of Brigade Napoleon Bonaparte, the army's new artillery chief.
 Bonaparte drew up a strategic plan and Dumerbion listened.
-Bonaparte planned to launch a drive northeast along the coast to capture Oneglia, a nest of Sardinian privateers that preyed on the Genoa-to-Nice grain trade.
+Bonaparte, basing his strategy on the work of Pierre-Joseph Bourcet, planned to launch a drive northeast along the coast to capture Oneglia, a nest of Sardinian privateers that preyed on the Genoa-to-Nice grain trade.
 From Oneglia, the French would turn north to seize Ormea, outflanking the enemy's defenses from the east.
 While these moves were implemented, the main army would distract the Coalition defenders by advancing directly on Saorge.
 Of Dumerbion's 43,000-man field army, 20,000 men formed the attacking force, divided into three columns and a reserve.